-- "A Nation of Nomads: The Embodiment of Indigenous Geographies on the First Atlas of Argentina, c.
-1870," in American Contact: Intercultural Encounter and the History of the Book (Philadelphia: University of Pennsylvania Press, forthcoming 2022 or 2023). - "Palms and Other Trees on Maps: Exoticism, Error, and Environment, from Old World to New," in James R. Akerman and Kathleen A. Brosnan, eds., Mapping Nature across the Americas (Chicago: University of Chicago Press, forthcoming October 2021). - "Instability Within: A Microscopic and Often Comical View of 'Oligarchic' Politics in Buenos Aires, 1883," in Fabricio Prado, Alex Borucki, and Viviana Grieco, eds., The Río de la Plata from Colony to Nations: Commerce, Society, and Politics (New York: Palgrave Macmillan, 2021), 287-307. - "Still Turning toward a Cartographic History of Latin America," co-authored with Jeffrey A. Erbig, Jr., History Compass 18: 7 (July 2020), 1-15. - "Bohemians, Anarchists, and Arrabales: How Spanish Graphic Artists Reinvented the Visual Landscape of Buenos Aires, 1880-1920," in Burcu Dogramaci, et. al., eds., Arrival Cities: Migrating Artists and New Metropolitan Topographies (Leuven: Leuven University Press, 2020), 353-369. - "Buenos Aires Bohème: Argentina and the Transatlantic Bohemian Renaissance, 1890-1910," Modernism/Modernity 23: 1 (January 2016), 37-63. - "Along the Waterfront: Alejandro Malaspina, Fernando Brambila, and the Invention of the Buenos Aires Cityscape, 1789-1809," Journal of Latin American Geography 11 (Special Issue: "Imperial Geographies and Spatial Memories in Spanish America," Spring 2012), 61-90. - "Between the Gaucho and the Tango: Popular Songs and the Shifting Landscape of Modern Argentine Identity, 1895-1915," American Historical Review 116: 3 (June 2011), 577-601.
-Honorable Mention for the 2012 Vanderwood Prize, awarded annually by the Conference on Latin American History (CLAH) for the best article on a Latin American subject published in a journal other than the Hispanic American Historical Review or The Americas.
+- "Improvising Indigenous Geographies in the First Atlas of Argentina, ca. 1870," in American Contact: Objects of Intercultural Encounters and the History of the Book, eds.
+Rhae Lynn Barnes and Glenda Goodman (Philadelphia: University of Pennsylvania Press, 2024), 290- 298. - "Palms and Other Trees on Maps: Exoticism, Error, and Environment, from Old World to New," in Mapping Nature across the Americas, eds.
+James R. Akerman and Kathleen A. Brosnan (Chicago: University of Chicago Press, 2021), 157-179. - "Instability Within: A Microscopic and Often Comical View of 'Oligarchic' Politics in Buenos Aires, 1883," in The Río de la Plata from Colony to Nations: Commerce, Society, and Politics, eds.
+Fabrício Prado, Alex Borucki, and Viviana Grieco (New York: Palgrave Macmillan, 2021), 287-307. - "Still Turning toward a Cartographic History of Latin America," co-authored with Jeffrey A. Erbig, Jr., History Compass 18, no. 7 (July 2020), 1-15. - "Bohemians, Anarchists, and Arrabales: How Spanish Graphic Artists Reinvented the Visual Landscape of Buenos Aires, 1880-1920," in Arrival Cities: Migrating Artists and New Metropolitan Topographies, eds.
+Burcu Dogramaci, et. al. (Leuven: Leuven University Press, 2020), 353-369. - "Buenos Aires Bohème: Argentina and the Transatlantic Bohemian Renaissance, 1890-1910," Modernism/Modernity 23, no. 1 (January 2016), 37-63. - "Along the Waterfront: Alejandro Malaspina, Fernando Brambila, and the Invention of the Buenos Aires Cityscape, 1789-1809," Journal of Latin American Geography 11 (Special Issue: "Imperial Geographies and Spatial Memories in Spanish America," Spring 2012), 61-90. - "Between the Gaucho and the Tango: Popular Songs and the Shifting Landscape of Modern Argentine Identity, 1895-1915," American Historical Review 116, no. 3 (June 2011), 577- 601.
+Honorable Mention for the 2012 Vanderwood Prize, awarded annually by the Conference on Latin American History (CLAH) for the best article on a Latin American subject published in a journal other than the Hispanic American Historical

+Review or The Americas.